 Chris Pavey Mastering - Studio based in Cambridge UK.
-High fidelity mastering and brilliant customer service.
-Analouge and digital mastering tools.
-Mastered for iTunes and broadcast media.
+High fidelity mastering and excellent customer service.
+Get in touch today for a quote on your music.

 Chris Pavey Mastering provides high quality audio and service to all its clients, from mastering new tracks to restoring old ones.
 CPM has developed over the last half decade and has worked with artists of all genres across the globe.
 CPM is located in a quiet village set in the rural surrounds of the Cambridge Fens.
 The studio uses high quality equipment, monitoring and has an excellent environment for critical listening.